 The dining area of a restaurant is where most guests will spend most of their time.
-As a restaurant owner, it’s up to you to ensure that you have a nice space for them.
-The guests should be able to enjoy their meal comfortably.
+As a restaurant owner, it’s up to you to ensure you have a nice space for them.
+The guests should be able to enjoy their meals comfortably.

 1. Seating Options

 You want your guests to sit comfortably, but you must balance this with the need to keep the chairs clean.
-Your menu and the guests you plan on catering to will have a role in what décor options are best for you.
+Your menu and the guests you plan on catering to will determine what décor options are best for you.

 Some restaurants will have bar seating, so you’ll have to think about bar stools.
 You may also opt to include booths in the dining area.
-It’s possible to find bar stools, booths, and chairs that blend in well with each other.
+It’s possible to find bar stools, booths, and chairs that blend well.

 2. Table Options